Matrix278/entain-test-task/README.md

 1. `Source-Type: game` - available values: `game`, `server`, `payment`

 Postman collection is in `postman` folder to test endpoints.

+### To run the app locally:

+1. Create `.env` file in root folder and add all required variables from `.env.example` file
+2. Run `make migrate-up` command to run migrations and create all tables with test user (user_id: 63e83104-b9a7-4fec-929e-9d08cae3f9b9)
+3. Run `make run` command to run application
+4. Take a look at `postman` folder to take collection for testing all endpoints

+Test user with id `63e83104-b9a7-4fec-929e-9d08cae3f9b9` will be created automatically when you run migrations.
+This user has 50 amount of his balance for testing.

 ### To run application in docker container: